 We are now entering an era where information is being decentralized so that individuals can own their individual data.
 This is what makes blockchain valuable and exciting.

-Automation on the blockchain, referred to as ‘smart contracts’, are also a possibility in China.
+Automation on the blockchain referred to as ‘smart contracts’, is also a possibility in China.
 Beijing has invested heavily in artificial intelligence with the aim of becoming a global leader in the AI industry by 2030.
-Within smart contracts, the open source blockchain Matrix is mentionable.
+Within smart contracts, the open-source blockchain Matrix is mentionable.
 Matrix is the blockchain and AI partner for Beijing’s One Belt, One Road Research Centre.
 Its mining power can be used in big-data analytics as a result of its AI capabilities.

 Challenges of this big market

 There are criticisms of the nascent technology and the topic of initial coin offerings (ICOs) did not escape the conversation.
-By summarizing some of the usual marketing slogans used by potentially fraudulent ICOs and having each speaker to explain them to the station’s wide audience base, the program again signalled the station’s on-going efforts to scrutinize crypto currency projects in China.
+By summarizing some of the usual marketing slogans used by potentially fraudulent ICOs and having each speaker explain them to the station’s wide audience base, the program again signaled the station’s ongoing efforts to scrutinize cryptocurrency projects in China.
 CCTV has blasted domestic token sale activities as still “rampant,” despite a 2017 ban on ICOs in the country.

 China’s embrace of blockchain is compromised.
 People’s Bank of China (PBOC) Vice Governor Pan Gongsheng urged the government to ban centralized trading of digital currency and prevent individuals and businesses from providing related services.

-Beijing has made it clear that it wants blockchain, but not crypto currencies.
+Beijing has made it clear that it wants blockchain, but not cryptocurrencies.
 It says that it is necessary in order to curb systematic financial risk.
 In short, it’s not interested in public blockchains, with tokens as a requirement because that’s the incentive for anyone to participate in the network.
-By banning crypto currencies, China is also rejecting some fundamental ideas often associated with blockchain technology, such as free asset movements and non-government-controlled money.
+By banning cryptocurrencies, China is also rejecting some fundamental ideas often associated with blockchain technology, such as free asset movements and non-government-controlled money.
 The Chinese central bank is also developing its own centralized digital currency.
-In essence, this is blockchain with Chinese characteristics.
+In essence, this is a blockchain with Chinese characteristics.